YouHaveTrouble/minecraft-optimization/README.md

 `Good starting value: 7`

 This option allows you to set the maximum distance in chunks that the players will see.
 This enables you to have lower `view-distance` and still let players see further.
 It's important to know that while the chunks beyond actual `view-distance` won't tick, they will still load from your storage, so don't go overboard. `10` is basically maximum of what you should set this to.
 As of now chunks are sent to the client regardless of their view distance setting, so going on higher values for this option can cause issues for players with slower connections.

-#### delay-chunk-unloads-by

-`Good starting value: 10`

-This option allows you to configure how long chunks will stay loaded after a player leaves.
-This helps to not constantly load and unload the same chunks when a player moves back and forth.
-Too high values can result in way too many chunks being loaded at once.
-In areas that are frequently teleported to and loaded, consider keeping the area permanently loaded.
-This will be lighter for your server than constantly loading and unloading chunks.
-If you use tuinity, you should change the option with the same name in `tuinity.yml`, as it overwrites the one from `paper.yml`.

 #### max-auto-save-chunks-per-tick